berry-beta/Simple-ML-project-on-the-titanic-dataset/README.md

 # Simple-ML-project-on-the-titanic-dataset

 This project is my shot at the titanic survival competition.
-This notebook features an end to end machine learning project from data analysis to parameters tunning.
+This notebook features an end to end machine learning project from data analysis to parameters tuning.

 1. Dataset inspection: Getting to know the data
 2. Cleaning the data